- Form a Company Now! +

-And whether or not you’ve had trouble obtaining bank loans for your business it may be worthwhile to look into the possibility of obtaining P2P financing.
-While the traditional banking industry has been shrinking since 2008, P2P lending has been growing, meaning that both borrowers and lenders see it as a valuable platform to help meet their financing and investing needs.
+And whether or not you’ve had trouble obtaining bank loans for your business, it may be worthwhile to look into the possibility of obtaining P2P financing.
+While the traditional banking industry shrank after the recession, P2P lending grew, meaning that both borrowers and lenders saw it as a valuable platform to help meet their financing and investing needs.

 THE AUTHOR OF THIS BLOG ARTICLE IS NOT A LAWYER AND HARVARD BUSINESS SERVICES, INC. IS NOT A LAW FIRM.
 THE ARTICLE ABOVE IS NOT INTENDED AS LEGAL ADVICE AND SHOULD NOT BE TAKEN AS LEGAL ADVICE.
 THIS SHORT ARTICLE IS STRICTLY TO MENTION SOME ASPECTS OF DELAWARE’S CORPORATION LAWS AND/OR LAWS RELATING TO OTHER FORMS OF ENTITIES WHICH YOU MAY NOT BE FAMILIAR WITH.
 WE RECOMMEND THAT YOU CONSULT WITH A LAWYER BEFORE FORMULATING A STRATEGY WHICH WILL BE SUITABLE FOR YOUR SPECIFIC CASE.